Ernest Miller: World Wrestling Entertainment (2002–2004)

 In 2012 his old theme song was then recycled for the entrance of Brodus Clay's new "Funkasaurus" gimmick.
 Brodus Clay also started to use his phrase, 'Somebody better call my momma'.
-Miller had this to say about the WWE and Brodus Clay recycling his music and phrase to Inside the Ropes Radio “I haven’t watched it.
-I’ve nothing against him, he’s working for a company.
+Miller had this to say about the WWE and Brodus Clay recycling his music and phrase to Inside the Ropes Radio “I haven't watched it.
+I’ve nothing against him, he's working for a company.
 I feel like someone told him to do it.
-He’s trying to make it work.
-Many fans have said he’s not as good as me and it made me popular without being on the TV show.
-It’s a little more than dancing.
+He's trying to make it work.
+Many fans have said he's not as good as me and it made me popular without being on the TV show.
+It's a little more than dancing.
 I was an athlete, I could wrestle.
 WWE had so many people afraid of their jobs, they never let me develop into what it could be.
-People like this guy out there dancing and saying call my momma, but he’s not the original.
-I could’ve made it work so in other words, I’m a little pissed off about it.”
+People like this guy out there dancing and saying call my momma, but he's not the original.
+I could’ve made it work so in other words, I'm a little pissed off about it.”

+Years later in 2019, Miller further reflected his reasons for his WWE departure stating "I left WWE because they said they couldn't write for me.
+Which I thought was a little strange because how could you not write for somebody like me?
+I could do so many things and Vince McMahon used to tell me that every day.
+Every time he'd see me he'd say that you are talented and I'm a fan and you've got so many things you can do that all we have to do is give you a mic and go.
+But when I got there I saw that things were a little different and they were doing some different things and they did give me an opportunity up there and I was happy and I still appreciate them giving me the opportunity to work with them at WWE" and "it just wasn't my time.
+They wanted me to wrestle and I didn't understand at the time but I understand now what they were talking about.
+They wanted me to go and develop myself and come right back.
+That is what they told me.
+If you go and develop yourself as a wrestler go develop yourself on the Indy circuit and we will come back and get you.
+But I didn't know the business".